Celebrate Deepavali in Malaysia

 Batu Caves

-Batu Caves is one of Malaysia’s most popular places to celebrate Diwali.
-Located in Selangor, the vibrant Batu caves have limestone carvings, and their beauty attracts hundreds of thousands of tourists and locals every day.
-The Batu caves temples have been dedicated to Murugan, the south Indian Hindu god.
+Batu Caves Deepavali is one of Malaysia’s most popular Diwali celebrations.
+Located in Selangor, the vibrant Batu caves have limestone carvings, and their beauty attracts hundreds of thousands of tourists and locals daily.
+The Batu cave temples have been dedicated to Murugan, the South Indian Hindu god.

 On Diwali, people at Batu Caves perform puja in addition to light decorations.
 The celebrations at Batu Caves start at 7 AM and continue until the evening.